lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides.html.md

 pageOrder: 1
 ---

-# OpenTV 5 Application Developer Guides
+# Application Developer Guides

-Application development on OpenTV 5 is super easy.
+Application development on this platform is super easy.

 ## Where to start?